 1/2 teaspoon cinnamon

-In a large bowl place the flour, baking powder, salt, cinnamon and nutmeg and stir to combine.
+Place the flour, baking powder, salt, cinnamon and nutmeg in a large bowl and stir to combine.

-In another bowl place the butter and sugar and combine until smooth.
+In another bowl, place the butter and sugar and combine until smooth.
 Add the eggs and mix.
-Lastly add the mashed potato and stir through.
+Lastly add the mashed potato and stir through until smooth.

-Make a well into the dry mixture and pour the liquid mixture in.
+Make a well in the flour mixture and pour the potato mixture in.
 Combine with a spoon until it is a smooth dough.

 Refrigerate for two hours.